Security company investigated over €1.8m client account deficit, court told

 The matter returned before Mr Justice Senan Allen at a vacation sitting of the High Court on Thursday, who confirmed Mr Walsh as the official liquidator after being satisfied that the company is “grossly insolvent”.

-Other clients of the company who claim they are owed money include the Irish Society of Prevention of Cruelty to Children (ISPCC) and Horse Racing Ireland (HRI).
+Other clients of the company who claim they are owed money include the Irish Society of Prevention of Cruelty to Children and Horse Racing Ireland.
 Lawyers acting for the various creditors have entered submissions on how their claims should be treated by the liquidator, the court heard.

 Judge Allen heard there was now a criminal investigation following complaints to the Garda into the company’s affairs.
 The liquidator had asked for an explanation from the company’s former directors, Jim Farrell and his wife Grainne Farrell, about three payments totalling €62,000 out of the company shortly before it sought to go into liquidation.
 Mr Walsh seeks to have the Farrells examined before the court about payments out.

-Mr Farell who was present at court was given a month by the Judge to provide a sworn statement in regards to payments.
+Mr Farrell who was present at court was given a month by the judge to provide a sworn statement in regards to payments.
 Mr Justice Allen adjourned the matter to a date in October.